-Shared Value Creation is about actual problem-solving for both commercial success and societal challenges, and striking this Maple Leaf Foods is a leading supplier of meat products from balance is not always easy.
-Yet it makes us a stronger company animals raised without antibiotics, protecting their essential role while serving all our stakeholders in material ways. in human health, and as a world leader in animal care, we are continuing to evolve our animal welfare standards.
-We are also Michael working with civil society, governments, and industry to apply Our commitment to Shared Value Creation begins with a financially healthy company, and we made excellent progress in 2023 resources, skills and voice to one of our most outrageous societal as we exited the ravaging effects of a post-pandemic economy. ills, food insecurity.
-More than 23% of all Canadians, including more than 1 in 4 children, are food insecure - this is unaccept-Ending the year, we completed a five-year journey of intense able and we are taking actions to find systemic solutions. capital investments, and began seeing the returns on these investments as the Company shifts its attention to harvesting the benefits of the world-class network it has created.
+Shared Value Creation is about actual problem-solving for both commercial success and societal challenges, and striking this balance is not always easy.
+Yet it makes us a stronger company while serving all our stakeholders in material ways.

+Our commitment to Shared Value Creation begins with a financially healthy company, and we made excellent progress in 2023 as we exited the ravaging effects of a post-pandemic economy.
+Ending the year, we completed a five-year journey of intense capital investments, and began seeing the returns on these investments as the Company shifts its attention to harvesting the benefits of the world-class network it has created.

 We also successfully accomplished our goal of pivoting our investment posture in plant-based protein, from "invest for rapid growth" to "profitable growth".
-Achieving EBITDA neutral as we exited 2023 is simply a milestone in that journey as we expect the category to contribute positively to our performance over time.
+Achieving EBITDA neutral as we exited 2023 is simply a milestone in that journey as we expect the category to contribute positively to our performance over